megalon/nick-custom-music-mod/README.md

 To define a loop start and end point, create a JSON file in the same folder as your audio file, and give it the same name as your audio file.

+A JSON file is just a regular text file, but instead of `.txt` it is `.json`

+You may need to [turn on file extensions on Windows](https://fileinfo.com/help/windows_10_show_file_extensions) to be able to see and edit the `.json` extension.

 File structure example
 ```
 Stages